 - Students are eligible to take college courses while in the 11th or 12th grade.
 Students must be recommended by their counselor and meet the college requirements to enroll.
 (Reedley College requires a 2.5 cumulative GPA and placement test.
 COS requires counselor recommendation but no GPA requirement.)
-Students must complete all the proper paperwork before they will be admitted. - Students may choose to take a college course and receive high school credit.
+Students must complete all the proper paperwork before they will be admitted. - Students must petition a course when requesting high school credit for a college course.
 When the college term is over a student must bring an official copy of their grades to the registrar if they want the course on their transcript for high school credit.
-Second semester seniors taking a college course to meet graduation requirements can only do so, if they will receive a final grade before graduation practice.

-- All college courses on the transcript will be excluded from the high school grade point average. - Juniors must be enrolled for 4 periods at DHS and can enroll in two periods at college. - Seniors must be enrolled for 3 periods at DHS and can enroll in three periods at college. - It is the student's responsibility to take all college applications and enrollment papers to the college admissions office. - Students attempting to meet CSF requirements should check with their counselor or CSF advisor to see if the course will count towards CSF.
+Second semester seniors taking a college course to meet graduation requirements can only do so, if they will receive a final grade before graduation practice. - · All college courses on the transcript will be excluded from the high school grade point average. - · Juniors and seniors must be enrolled for 4 periods at DHS and can enroll in two periods at college. - It is the student's responsibility to take all college applications and enrollment papers to the college admissions office.
+Students attempting to meet CSF requirements should check with their counselor or CSF advisor to see if the course will count toward CSF.